payamtrack/next-bitmovin/README.md

 bun dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+The player should work with no issue.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+## Steps to Produce Errors
+1. Open *./components/VideoPlayer.tsx* file
+2. Enable SSR by either:
+ * Uncomment **line 6** and comment out **lines 9-11**
+ * or, set ssr to true on **line 10**
+3. Go to your browser and load the page
+4. Play the video player

+Now, soon after you should get a server error message

 ## Learn More